thequickfixer/linux-super/README.md

 We recommend linux ```5.14.21``` as there are more options for the kernel.
 The kernel will appear in GRUB under advanced options labeled as ```linux-5.14.21-super```.

-# Features (Default Kernel)
+# Patches (Default Kernel)

-All of these features are optional and one will be prompted for each one
+All of these patches are optional and one will be prompted for each one

 - Experimental Alder-lake ITMT support (Not recommended and at your own risk) (Improves performance)
 - Experimental GCC optimizations (Not recommended and at your own risk, not -O3 for your infomation)
 - BMQ/PDS schedulers (Improves performance)
 - And more...

+If you've already done the patches once, you will not need to do them again or revert them.

 # Known-issues